pitosalas/cleancont/output/2007-03-16-geeky-the-most-popular-anchor-phrases-for-your-site.md

 ---
 title: "[GEEKY] The Most Popular Anchor Phrases for Your Site"
 subtitle: "Useful and interesting information from Google for Webmasters.
-Chec out [this post](http://googlesys..."
+Chec out this post"
 category: "538"
 tags: []
 date: "2007-03-16"